Last Updated on

 Speaking valves allow patients with tracheostomy the opportunity to produce speech naturally.
 Exhaled air is redirected around the tracheostomy tube and deflated cuff (if present), through the vocal folds and upper airway.
 The cuff of the tracheostomy tube must always be completely deflated (if present) or the patient will be unable to breathe.
 The Passy-Muir Valve is the only bias-closed position valve which provides additional benefits.
 The Passy-Muir Valve and Montgomery Ventrach may be used in-line with mechanical ventilation.

-See ventilator application of speaking valves for more information.
+See ventilator application of speaking valves for more information about in-line speaking valve use with mechanical ventilation.

 Leder SB.
 Perceptual rankings of speech quality produced with one-way tracheostomy speaking valves.
 J Speech Hear Res 1994;37:1308-12